 Doors made from materials with higher thermal conductivity, including some metals or single-pane glass, tend to have higher U values than those made from materials with low thermal conductivity, such as wood or double-glazed glass.

 The thickness of the door also plays a role.
-Thicker doors tend to have lower U values as they generally offer more insulation than thinner doors and/or have specially designed cores to maximise insulation.
+Thicker doors tend to have lower U Values as they generally offer more insulation than thinner doors and/or have specially designed cores to maximise insulation.

-The rarely-used-today, single-pane glass has a significantly higher U value than double or triple-glazed as it allows more heat to pass through.
+The type of glazing used in the door can also affect U Values.
+The rarely-used-today, single-pane glass has a significantly higher U Value than double or triple-glazed as it allows more heat to pass through.
 Similarly, the type of coating or gas used in the glazing can impact achieved values, with low-emissivity coatings and argon gas between panes typically resulting in better performance.

-But in addition to impacting energy bills, U values can also impact your home’s ambience.
-A door with a high U value may feel cold to the touch, especially in winter months.
+As discussed, external doors can be one of the primary points of heat loss in a home.
+But in addition to impacting energy bills, U Values can also impact your home’s ambience.
+A door with a high U Value may feel cold to the touch, especially in winter months.
+This can make a room feel less comfortable, even if the temperature is technically warm enough.

-In the UK, building regulations set minimum requirements for the U value of external doors.
-According to the Building Regulations Part L, the maximum U value for an external door in a new build or a significant renovation is 1.8 W/m²K.
+In the UK, building regulations set minimum requirements for the U Value of external doors.
+According to the Building Regulations Part L, the maximum U Value for an external door in a new build or a significant renovation is 1.8 W/m²K.

-This means that any external door installed in a new build or significant renovation must have a U value of 1.8 W/m²K or lower.
+This means that any external door installed in a new build or significant renovation must have a U Value of 1.8 W/m²K or lower.

-However, this is only the minimum requirement and, depending on the location of your door and the climate zone in which you live, you may want to opt for a lower value for improved energy efficiency.
+However, this is only the minimum requirement, and, depending on the location of your door and the climate zone in which you live, you may want to opt for a lower value for improved energy efficiency.

-To calculate the recommended U value for your front door, you'll need to take into account several factors, including the location of the door (north-facing doors tend to experience more heat loss), the climate of the area you live in (the colder the place you live the more important the heat-saving factor) and the specific features of the door itself (such as the type of glazing used).
+To calculate the recommended U Value for your front door, you'll need to take into account several factors, including the location of the door (north-facing doors tend to experience more heat loss), the climate of the area you live in (the colder the place you live the more important the heat-saving factor) and the specific features of the door itself (such as the type of glazing used).

-As a general guide, here are some recommended U values for different types of doors and locations within the home:
+As a general guide, here are some recommended U Values for different types of doors and locations within the home:

 Front door (north-facing): 0.8-1.0 W/m²K